withastro/astro/README.md

 …
 ```

-It‘s important to know that these could be anything!
+It’s important to know that these could be anything!
 There’s no restrictions around what can go in your frontmatter, but these will explain values we see later.
 Assume nothing is “special“ or reserved; we named everything.

 Also, assume we want the following final routes: